strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 :::callout 🚧 Feature under development
 The data management system is under development.
 Not all use cases are covered by the initial release.
 You can provide feedback about desired functionality on the [Strapi feedback website](https://feedback.strapi.io).
 The feature is available in v4.6.0 and later versions.

+The `strapi transfer` command is available in beta release only.
+See [Transfer data using the CLI tool](#transfer-data-using-the-cli-tool) for beta version installation instructions.

 :::

 Occasionally you need to move data out of or into a Strapi instance.
 The data management system allows you to efficiently extract data from an existing instance or archive and import that data into a separate instance.
 Additionally, the data management system allows you to transfer data between a local Strapi instance and a remote Strapi instance.
 Strapi provides CLI-based commands that allow you to export, import, and transfer data.
 Common use cases include: